Financial-Times/n-swg/README.md

 ### SwG Client

-Should you encounter the case where you need to manually pull in the client, you can do so by calling:
+Should you encounter the case where you need to manually pull in the client, you can do so by calling the following:

 ```
 nSwG.importClient();